Anxiety just has a way of creeping up on us.

-In the beginning, anxiety might be felt as nerves – for example, you may feel nerves in social situations, prior to a uni exam or for an interview.
+In the beginning, anxiety might be felt as nerves.
+For example, you may feel nerves in social situations, prior to an exam or for an important job interview.

-After all, it’s completely normal to experience anxiety from time to time.
+After all, it’s a completely normal human reaction to experience anxiety from time to time.

 Your anxiety becomes a problem and affects your daily functioning.